iros/d3.chart.base/README.md

 ## Modes

-To support rendering a chart with different views at different screen sizes, we've introduced a concept known as `modes` to the base chart.
+To support rendering a chart with different views at different screen/browser sizes, we've introduced a concept known as `modes` to the base chart.
 In practice, when defining a chart that extends off of the base chart, you can define `modes` that your chart can be in.
 For example, using the [`Modernizr`](http://modernizr.com) library, we can define several modes that are based on different screen sizes (for which we test with media queries).
 Mode specification requires a name for the mode as well as a boolean function that returns true/false as to whether the chart is in said mode.
-A chart can only be in one mode at a time.
+A chart can only be
+in one mode at a time.

 ```javascript